The-Wishlist-Co/docs/wishlistSvcAPI.md

 - 405 Invalid input
 ```

-## Find Wishlist Item by Item Ref
+## Get Wishlist Item by Item Ref
-Returns the  wishlist item belonging to the given wishlist item Ref
+Returns the wishlist item belonging to the given itemRef (retailer's own item identifier).

 If the item does not exist, this method returns a ResourceNotFound error.

 Endpoint: ```​/api​/wishlist​​/items​/ref/{wishlistItemRef}```